 |UPSC Mains||September 15, 2023|

 Civil Services Examination

-This is one of the most prestigious UPSC exams through which candidates are recruited in leading government jobs.
-Depending upon the rank of the students, they are allocated under several branches of civil services such as IAS, IFS, IRS, IPS.
+This is one of the most prestigious UPSC exams through which candidates are recruited for leading government jobs.
+Depending upon the rank of the students, they are allocated under several branches of civil services such as IAS, IFS, IRS, and IPS.
 The basic eligibility for appearing under the civil services examination is a graduate degree in any specialization.
 The minimum age to appear in the exam is 21 years while the maximum is 30 years.
-General candidates have maximum 4 attempts, OBC 7 attempts and for SC/ST has no limit.
+General candidates have a maximum of 4 attempts, OBC 7 attempts and SC/ST has no limit.

 Through the Civil Service Exams conducted by the Union Public Service Commission, 24 different posts for UPSC civil services are filled.
-Being one of the toughest public service exams, out of a lakh of candidates only a few thousand clear the examination.
-Out of the 24, the most popular services include, Indian Administrative Services (IAS), Indian Police Services (IPS), Indian Revenue Services (IRS) and Indian Foreign Services (IFS).
-The seats are allotted depending upon the rank secured by the candidates.
+Being one of the toughest public service exams, out of a lakh candidates only a few thousand clear the examination.
+Out of the 24, the most popular services include the Indian Administrative Services (IAS), Indian Police Services (IPS), Indian Revenue Services (IRS) and Indian Foreign Services (IFS).
+The seats are allotted depending on the rank secured by the candidates.
 Here’s a list of the different services under UPSC.

 Types of Civil Services Exam